AdrianChudy/Shadows-CSS/README.md

 # Shadows-CSS
-Example of use shadows in CSS: box-shadow and text-schadow
+Example of use shadows in CSS: box-shadow and text-shadow.